opensearch-project/opensearch-migrations/TrafficCapture/trafficCaptureProxyServer/README.md

 ## Installing Capture Proxy on Coordinator nodes

 Follow documentation for [deploying solution](../../deployment/README.md) to set up the Kafka cluster which the Capture Proxy will send captured traffic to.
 Then, following the steps below, attach the Capture Proxy on each coordinator node of the source cluster, so that all incoming traffic can be captured.
-If the source cluster has more than one coordinator node, this can be done in a rolling restart fashion where there is no downtime for the source cluster, otherwise a single node cluster should expect downtime as the Elasticsearch/OpenSearch process restarts
+If the source cluster has more than one coordinator node, this can be done in a rolling restart fashion where there is no downtime for the source cluster, otherwise a single node cluster should expect downtime as the Elasticsearch/OpenSearch process restarts.

 **Note**: For AWS deployments, see required instructions for setting up IAM and Security Groups [here](../../deployment/cdk/opensearch-service-migration/README.md#configuring-capture-proxy-iam-and-security-groups) </br>
 **Note**: This is one method for installing the Capture Proxy on a node, and that these steps may vary depending on your environment.